obrienware/transport/README.md

 So there are a couple of notes in getting this set-up up and running on your own server:

 First off I run everything inside Docker containers.
 I have a home-grown version of an apache/php webserver that I use.
 (The docker image is called obrienware/apache-webserver).
 This webserver only exposes port 80 (it's designed to sit behind a proxy.
 I also use nginx as the proxy as well as certbot to create any necessay server certificates for the app), and relies on redis for storing session information.
-That way I can spin up multiple instances of the web application without issue.
+That way I can spin up multiple instances of the web application for load balancing without issue.

 One more note on paths: All the classes for the application are in a folder called `/classes` (off the root folder).
 I have made this folder searchable in my php config such that any folder will find the class files.

 I use several 3rd party APIs (for email, text messaging, weather information, geo-coding, etc.).
 Some are paid for and others are free-to-use.
 In any case, always check their respective licensing.
 I've made a note of these in `doc.apis.md`.
+I have decided to store my keys in the database (instead of the environment)

-In any case, this is what my docker-compose.yaml file looks like:
+This is what _my_ docker-compose.yaml file looks like:

 ```
 services: